jericson/uss-lox/rules.md

    position.
 You may either:
       * Discard as many cards from your torpedo deck as shown on the escort card.
 (Ace is 1 and face cards are 10).
-Place them face down at the bottom of the .
+Place them face down at the bottom of the deck.
 If you don't have enough torpedoes to discard, **the USS Lox has been lost at sea with all crew**.
       * Attempt an attack on the escort using procedure in (3) **Torpedoes away!**.
 If the attack succeeds place the escort in the score pile.
 If the attack fails, **the USS Lox has been